Rhythm, Romance and Revolution: An Interview with Javier Mariscal

 Heller: What was the inspiration for Chico y Rita?

 Mariscal: The film arose as a result of being in love with the city of Havana and with Cuba, places which, due to their historical relationship with Spain, have a great emotional charge for me.
 Fernando Trueba feels the same as I do about everything Cuban.
 It is not just a fascination for its architecture, geography and history, but also for its culture, its music and its people.
 We both wanted to express this love and affection in a film, trying to narrate, by means of a story, how much we have enjoyed it all.
 We felt that the 1940s and '50s were a crucial period in its music.
 They were years of creative explosion in Havana.

 Havana at night.

-Heller: Where does the film take place and why did you choose
+Heller: Where does the film take place and why did you choose this setting?

 The two lovers, Chico and Rita, share a Hollywood kiss.

 Heller: The graphic style of this film is more representational than the comic style you are known for.
 Why did you decide on a film that tells a more serious tale with more realistic imagery?

 A distraught Rita.